dullhunk/cdyf/raw-transcript-steve.md

  > Steve: I mean, I don't listen to podcasts a lot but I do have some that download on to my phone and and I haven't travelled so much as the last few years, post-pandemic, but when I used to fly, I used to listen to podcasts on the plane quite a lot.
 Yeah.
 I think the best and the most diverse podcasts are the in our time podcasts by [Melvyn Bragg](https://en.wikipedia.org/wiki/Melvyn_Bragg).
 Now I'm not going to point to specific one just the series.
 It's so why ranging and covers You know, stuff coming in.
 Which I have a direction for some stuff.
 I've never heard anything about.
 Yeah.
 From physics through to well, everything history and the works easy.

 It's true to ancient ancient civilisation.
 Yeah.
-I think Melvin Brag.
+I think Melvyn Brag    g.
 Does draw out.
 You know, good thoughts and insights from his guests in that.
 So that'll be my choice that A good.
 Okay.
 And one film.
 Right.
 So, you know, allowed to say BBC microman?
 No, I don't think I would choose that anyway.

 And I mean it's a lovely little drama, but And largely almost true.
 But, I was choosing here.
 I got the So, I think my second choice.
 It's a film that.
 I haven't seen around recently but that I love this at the time, which was those magnificent men in their flying machines, right?